aerjay/algal-blooms/README.md

 - Revenue is lost through decrease in tourism and recreation to coastal/beach locations, representing a near $7 MM annually in the US, which directly impact hotels and restaurants as well as predominantly affecting smaller communities built near these natural attractions [11].
 Cleanup and mitigation efforts amount to further costs associated with blooms ($2 MM/yr in the US) [11].

 ### 4. Environmental
-- Damage to ecosystems represents an externality however
+- Damage to ecosystems further cause indirect costs through decreased biodiversity, harm to endangered species, and formations of dead zones which are difficult to reverse.

 ## Technical Background
 ### Cause of Algae Blooms